Alex Mapelli-Mozzi: Early life and career

-Born at Buenos Aires in 1951, the only son of Giampaolo Mapelli Mozzi (1922–1980) by his Swiss wife, Gigliola née Stoppani (1926–2003), he grew up at the ancestral seat, Villa Mapelli Mozzi in Sottoriva near Ponte San Pietro, where his family's works of art are housed.
+Born in Buenos Aires, Argentina in 1951, he is the only child of Giampaolo Mapelli Mozzi (1922–1980) by his Swiss wife, Gigliola née Stoppani (1926–2003), he grew up at the ancestral seat, Villa Mapelli Mozzi in Sottoriva near Ponte San Pietro, where his family's works of art are housed.
 Another family residence at Casatenovo, between Bergamo and Lake Como also Villa Mapelli Mozzi, was built in the 15th century as a monastery and is now a luxury hotel.

 From May 1965 to July 1969, Mapelli-Mozzi attended Downside School as a boarder, becoming a notable sportsman and excelled in alpine pursuits.

 A dual British and Italian citizen, he represented Great Britain in three downhill skiing events at the Sapporo 1972 Winter Olympics.

 Mixing in upper-class social circles and a member of the Ski Club of Great Britain, Mapelli-Mozzi later became an international art dealer and curator, and was elected a Fellow of the Royal Society of Arts (FRSA).

 Ancestry and title

 Of ancient descent from Alberto de Mapello, a City Councilman of Bergamo, son of Oberto de Mapello, who fought in defence of the Lombard League in 1168 against Emperor Frederick I, the Mapelli Mozzi name came about from the marriage in 1808 of Girolamo Mapelli (1785–1842) with Angela Mozzi (1790–1851), granddaughter of Count Enrico Mozzi (1733–1800), great-niece of Fr Luigi Mozzi and eventual heiress to the Villa Mozzi estate.
 Their son married Ippolita Giulini di Vialba (1827–1887) becoming jure uxoris Count Alessandro Mapelli Mozzi (1815–1879), the father of Paolo Mapelli Mozzi (cr.
 Count Mapelli) whose wife was Enrica Tarsis (1866–1941), brother of Giampaolo Tarsis, I Conte di Castel d'Agogna (cr.
 1927).

 His grandfather Luigi Mapelli Mozzi (1894–1948) married María Mercedes née Baroli (1891–1979), dividing their time between homes in Lombardy and the Côte d'Azur.
 His great-aunt Carmela Mapelli Mozzi (1895–1947) married in 1920, Uberto Resta-Pallavicino, II Marchese Pallavicino (cr.
 1910).

 Luigi Mapelli Mozzi was the second son of Paolo Mapelli Mozzi (1854–1921), elevated as Count Mapelli by King Victor Emmanuel III upon the recommendation of Ottorino Gentiloni.

-Created by Letters Patent in 1913 as a hereditary Count of the Kingdom of Italy with remainder to all his male descendants, Mozzi was granted as an additional surname to the title by Regio Decreto in 1935, becoming formally styled as Count Mapelli Mozzi.
+Created by letters patent in 1913 as a hereditary count of the Kingdom of Italy with remainder to all his male descendants, Mozzi was granted as an additional surname to the title by royal decree in 1935, becoming formally styled as Count Mapelli Mozzi.

 Italian noble titles, as with most European nobility, may continue to be used nowadays by social courtesy, their legal standing in Italy having ceased in 1948 and having no formal recognition in the United Kingdom.